Highlights

 Southeast Seattle FreedomNet uses social media to document and chronicle Rainier Beach activity and uses it to change the Rainier Beach narrative to one of a vibrant, connected, healthy, safe neighborhood.
 Quantitative Results: 704 online posts of positive activity occurring in Rainier Beach.
 Online assets include a youth centered web site and general public web site, Facebook, Twitter, Flipboard and Instagram.

-Rainier Beach A Beautiful Safe Place – The Past Year
+A Beautiful Safe Place 2024 Recap

 Action Area: Life Long Learning